COMHIS/kungliga/dimension.md

 ## Document size comparisons

-  * Some dimension info is provided in the original raw data for altogether 73866 documents (19.1%) but could not be interpreted for 4812 documents (ie. dimension info was successfully estimated for 93.5 % of the documents where this field was not empty).
+  * Some dimension info is provided in the original raw data for altogether 0 documents (0%) but could not be interpreted for 0 documents (ie. dimension info was successfully estimated for NaN % of the documents where this field was not empty).

   * Document size (area) info was obtained in the final preprocessed data for altogether 73551 documents (19%).
-For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](output.tables/physical_dimension_incomplete.csv)
+For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](physical_dimension_incomplete.csv)

   * Document gatherings info is originally available for 65653 documents (17%), and further estimated up to 69054 documents (18%) in the final preprocessed data.